By chance, in

 Sunday, May 9, 2010, I had the privilege of visiting the

 Normandy American Memorial.
-The Memorial contains the
+This Memorial contains the

 World War II cemetery in Colleville-sur-Mer, Normandy,